 Health Hazard - a chemical for which there is statistically significant evidence based on at least one study conducted in accordance with established scientific principles the acute or chronic health effects may occur ... include... carcinogens, toxic or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins(liver), nephrotoxins (kidney), neurotoxins(nervous system), agents which act on the hematopoietic (blood) system, and agents which damage the lung, skin, eyes, or mucous membranes.

 Determining the hazard of a chemical is the responsibility of the manufacturer or importer.
-Information on the hazards is found on the label and Material Safety Data Sheet (MSDS) prepared by the manufacturer or importer.
+Information on the hazards is found on the label and Safety Data Sheet (SDS), formerly known as Material Safety Data Sheet (MSDS), prepared by the manufacturer or importer.

 Labels must contain information about the identity and hazard of a chemical.
-MSDS provide more detailed information including: physical and chemical characteristics, health hazards including symptoms of overexposure and routes of exposure (e.g., inhalation), safe handling precautions, and emergency and first aid procedures.
-The manufacturer or importer provides MSDS to the employer when chemicals are purchased.
+SDS provide more detailed information including: physical and chemical characteristics, health hazards including symptoms of overexposure and routes of exposure (e.g., inhalation), safe handling precautions, and emergency and first aid procedures.
+The manufacturer or importer provides SDS to the employer when chemicals are purchased.

-This MHC Chemical Hazard Communication (HC) Program describes how the requirements of the OSHA HC Standard are met by the College and includes, as a separate document, a list of the hazardous chemicals present in the workplace.
-This HC Program and the Hazardous Chemical List are available to employees, or their designated representatives, upon request.
-This HC Program is maintained as an on-line document on the College web site.
+This MHC Chemical Hazard Communication (HazCom) Program describes how the requirements of the OSHA HazCom Standard are met by the College.
+This HazCom Program and the list of hazardous chemicals in the work area are available to employees, or their designated representatives, upon request.
+This HazCom Program is maintained as an on-line document on the College web site.
 Paper copies are available upon request.

-There are several HC Standard exemptions and labeling exemptions that are applicable to the MHC HC Program.
+There are several HazCom Standard exemptions and labeling exemptions that are applicable to the MHC HazCom Program.
 These exemptions are summarized in Appendix A.

-The following designated responsibilities play key roles in carrying out the HC Program.
+The following designated responsibilities play key roles in carrying out the HazCom Program.
 Details of each function are described in subsequent sections.

-The HC Coordinator coordinates the HC Program, including the following specific duties:
+The HazCom Coordinator coordinates the HazCom Program, including the following specific duties: